-Dressing up in black tuxedos, tails or dinner jackets was a regular affair even in the depression of the 1930s.
-For city folks and those wealthy enough to afford a night of dinner and dancing, gentlemen always wore formalwear, as did the wait staff and musicians.
-During war time, men’s 1940s formalwear was put aside as many nightclubs were shut down, and instead the focus was on practical day wear.
+Dressing up in black tuxedos, tails, or dinner jackets was a regular affair even in the depression of the 1930s.
+For city folks and those wealthy enough to afford a night out for dinner and dancing, gentlemen always wore formalwear, as did the wait staff and musicians.
+During wartime, men’s 1940s formalwear was put aside as many nightclubs were shut down, and instead the focus was on practical day wear.
 Those who did venture out for a night on the town pieced together older dinner suits or wore their nicest business suits or military uniforms instead.
-Often times the staff was better dressed than the customer.
+Often times, the staff was better dressed than the customer.

-The few men who did continued to wear formalwear in the 1940s were usually of an older class.
+The few men who did continue to wear formalwear in the 1940s were usually of an older class.
 Manufacturers who made formal suits were limited by the War Production Board regulations.
 Double breasted jackets were not allowed and stiff front dress shirts were banned.
-These restrictions were lifted after the war but the desire for a simple look remained.
+These restrictions were lifted after the war, but the desire for a simple look remained.
 The only time men wore tails was for the most formal occasions, such as a charity ball, fancy dinner, evening weddings, and opening night at the opera.
 These “white tie” events no longer prohibited black tie dress that the younger generation preferred.
-Instead the events were a mix of formal and semi formal tuxedos, tails and business suits.
+Instead, the events were a mix of formal and semi formal tuxedos, tails, and business suits.

 1940s White Tie Formalwear

-- Black tailcoat with satin lapels in a rounded shawl collar shape or wide pointed peak lapels
+- Black tailcoat with satin lapels in a rounded shawl collar shape or with wide pointed peak lapels (see above).

-- White button down or stiff front wingtip dress shirts (or pleats)
+- White button down or stiff front (or pleated) wingtip dress shirt.

 1940s Black Tie

-- Dinner jacket with wide silk or satin peak lapels and a nipped in waist.
+- Dinner jacket with wide silk (or satin) peak lapels and a nipped in waist.
 The drape was long, to mid thigh.
 Single or double breasted jackets were worn as well as the shawl collar jacket.
-Black or midnight blue with black satin lapels.
+It could be black or midnight blue with black satin lapels.

 1948 and the Bold Look